farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 ### No Action Dots

-If an action doesn't have any action dots darkened, then you roll `2d6` and **pick the worst**.
-This gives you around a 25% chance of success, so the odds aren't great.
+If an action doesn't have any action dots darkened, then you roll `2d6` and **pick the lowest result**.

-That being said, you can always `push yourself`, `add tension` to the scene, get an `assist`, or use an `asset` to add more dice to your pool.
+While to odds aren't great, you can always `push yourself`, `add tension` to the scene or get an `assist` to add more dice to your pool.
 More on that later.

 For now, let's take a look at the different tools you can use to resolve the different situations that arise in your story.